wangchning/vocabulary/Vocabulary.md

 - Although there is no overt hostility, black and white students do not mix much.

 ## P
+### pathological
+> : (of a person) unable to control part of their behaviour; unreasonable
+- I've got a pathological fear of heights.
+- Anthony's a pathological liar.
+- Someone with a pathological compulsion for cleanliness might scrub the floors for hours every night.
+- If a person has obsessive-compulsive disorder, his or her repetitive actions are pathological.

 ### petition
 - We recently presented the government with a petition signed by 4500 people.

+### preamble
+Preamble comes from the Latin praeambulus which means "walking before".
+And that's what a preamble does --- it "walks" before a speech, often explaining what's coming.
+- The controversy has arisen over the text of the preamble to the unification treaty.
+- 'I would like you to return to the villa as soon as possible,' she said without preamble.
+- The longer your preamble, the less likely it is you'll get to the end.
+- That's a long preamble to my subject, but you will see the relevance presently.

+### Preliminary
+: Something that comes first in order to prepare for the main part

+: a game that is played first to decide which player will be allowed to continue playing

 ### preliminary
  : something that comes first in order to prepare for the main part.